 At the same time we see a shift in the medicine from treating patients as a body that needs to be fixed toward encouraging patients to be part of the decision-making process and active in their recovery (Forbat, 2009; McCarley, 2009), along with more holistic perspective on the care (Ellis, 1999).
 Also, the well-being of patients is more and more prominent in the discussion about chronic conditions (Stewart et al., 1989), that might not necessarily need an aggressive treatment at all times, but rather management and monitoring (Vercellini, 2015).
 Contrasting new trends with the current situation could yield interesting insight into new directions.

 Desk and field research with patients, their loved ones and healthcare providers.
-There are three main topics that will be explored in that phase: management of chronic disease, behavior change (lifestyle adjustments) and communication (with healthcare providers, loved ones, colleagues etc.)
+There are three main topics that will be explored in that phase: management of chronic disease, behavior change (lifestyle adjustments) and communication around the condition.

 Co-creation, ideation & probing

 Process of understanding how needs discovered in the first phase might be addressed.
-Focused on co-creation and engaging end-users.
+Focused on co-creation activities, probing and engaging end-users.